 The Aquos R6 measures 74 x 162 x 9.5 mm.
 This is quite a hefty device weighing in 207 grams.
 What happened to the super-lightweight technology of the Aquos zero and Aquos zero2?

 NR (FR1, TDD): 3700(n77)/3500(n78) MHz,

 Bluetooth 5.2 and IEEE 802.11 a/b/g/n/ac/ax (2.4 and 5 GHz) Wi-Fi are supported.

-Docomo's version, the SH-51B is currently offered only in black but the price is as yet undecided.
+SoftBank will offer a black version and a white version of the phone (A101SH) but the price is as yet undecided.
 The Aquos R6 will be available to purchase after mid-June 2021.